bobfirestone/techgigs.app/README.md

 # techgigs.app

-TechGgig.app is a marketplace for tech workers to pick up side gigs
+TechGig.app is a marketplace for tech workers to pick up side gigs